 Shifting sands ahead

-Tomas Morel, Account Director, Healthcomms Consulting, argues that the health and care landscape will remain just as fluid in an action-packed 2021.
+Tomas Morel, Associate Director, Healthcomms Consulting, argues that the health and care landscape will remain just as fluid in an action-packed 2021.

 The backdrop of COVID-19’s second wave sets the stage to what may possibly be the hardest winter the NHS will ever face.
 Under pressing circumstances, appetites for change seek to implement a range of reforms to the way the health system behaves, both at a central and local level.